-Information about the Bonds is provided for reference in the tables on the inside front cover of this Official Statement.
+Information about the Bonds is provided for reference in both the following table and the table on the front cover of this Official Statement.
 The CUSIP number for each maturity has been obtained from a source the State believes to be reliable, but the State is not responsible for the correctness of the CUSIP numbers.
 The Underwriters have provided the reoffering yields and prices for the Bonds.
+For each of the Bonds subject to optional redemption, the yield at issuance shown is the lower of the yield to the first optional call date or the yield to the nominal maturity date.